sumanthkolli03/MOJOKNN/README.md

 # Mojo-based KNN

+A simple, fast implementation of a brute-force K-Nearest Neighbors (KNN) algorithm written in [Mojo](https://www.modular.com/mojo).
+Designed as part of Dr. Han's Data Science and AI Innovation Lab.

 ## Contact:
 * _Email: sumanthkolli03@gmail.com_
 * _Email: signaclee@gmail.com_

 `Run in mojo 25.1.1` <br>
 `Copy necessary files into your magic environment, and run as needed.
+All the following code is in native mojo, so there should be no dependencies.
+Python test files may require sk-learn and numpy installs.
 Note that files (data) may not be in the same directories as needed to run.`

 ### Split.mojo
 Contains the code used to split data into training and testing sets.